 Sanitary Facilities: At least one flush toilet that can be used in privacy, a lavatory basin, and a bathtub or shower in proper operating condition must be provided for each six persons (or fewer) residing in the SRO facility.
-If the SRO units are leased only to men, flush urinals may be substituted for up to one half of the required number of toilets.
-Sanitary facilities must be reasonably accessible from a common hall or passageway, and may not be located more than one floor above or below the SRO unit.
+If the SRO units are leased only to males, flush urinals may be substituted for up to one half of the required number of toilets.
+Sanitary facilities must be reasonably accessible from a common hall or passageway to all persons sharing them and may not be located more than one floor above or below the SRO unit.
 They may not be located below grade unless the SRO units are located on that level.